Rigoletto, San Antonio Opera

 Madama Butterfly, Musica Viva, Hong Kong

-Peter Gordon, South China Morning Post (Jan 12, 2009)
+Peter Gordon, South China Morning Post (January 12, 2009)

 Lo King-man's recent production of Madame Butterfly was everything I think opera should be.
 Tenor Michael Wade Lee as the glamorous-yet-feckless American naval lieutenant Pinkerton was an import; but, again, he was what one hopes to hear in a performance of this kind: a young, personable singer who might just be going places.